RU3YKat/regex-tutorial/regex-email.md

 `+` denotes the character group specified must repeat 1 or more times.

-The regex above uses `+` to denote the character string represented and contained by:
+The regex above uses `+` to denote the character string represented and contained by:<br>
 `[`

 - the range a-z (case specific) and the range 0-9,